 - Students can present geographic data in a map.

-- Students can recognize the presence and application of regional, local, and global dimensions of the social and physical worlds in the landscape.
+- Students can recognize the presence and application of regional, local, and global dimensions of the social and physical worlds in data and the landscape.

-- Students are cognizant of varying interpretations of causality, interaction, policy, and values in human-environmental relationships.
+- Students are cognizant of varying interpretations of diversity, causality, interaction, policy and values in human-environmental relationships.

 - Student will understand ways in which they use the environment can affect future generations and other human and natural systems.